jezze/berk/README.md

 those now as well.
 Also, make sure that the public key you want to use exist in the authorized_keys file for the current user on each remote.

+    $ berk config myhost privatekey id_rsa
+    $ berk config myhost publickey id_rsa.pub

+It is also possible, but not exactly recommended to set a password for the remote machine as well.
+This password will be stored in clear text so only use this in an environment where you know its safe to store data like that.
+Use this command to set a password:

+    $ berk config myhost password MySecretPassword

 Now it's time to execute a command on your remote.
 Since berk is intended to be used with many remotes simultanously we are gonna issue the same command multiple times on the same remote.